 Oregon is known for its long history of conserving the natural resources that are the foundation of our economy.
 From the historic land-use measures led by Governor Tom McCall to the public lands protections championed by Senator Mark Hatfield, the state has preserved our natural treasures and kept much of its land in working farms and forestry.

-Senator Merkley has long been a leader in the conservation and preservation of Oregon’s natural areas.
-As a U.S. Senator, Merkley’s very first vote was in favor of a public lands bill that creates new wilderness, wild and scenic rivers, and national recreation areas across Oregon.
+Jeff has long been a leader in the conservation and preservation of Oregon’s natural areas.
+As a U.S. Senator, Jeff’s very first vote was in favor of a public lands bill that creates new wilderness, wild and scenic rivers, and national recreation areas across Oregon.